Click to enter complete search

 Miami, USA

-Creating a new waterfront icon for the world’s largest ships
+Creating a new waterfront icon for the world’s largest cruise ships

-Our concept was built upon three interrelated aspirations:
+Our design concept was built upon three interrelated aspirations:

-• A building of Miami, celebrating the rich maritime history of South Florida though a design that creates a functional yet iconic shape during the day and a canvas for colourful projections at night
+• A building that represents Miami, celebrating the rich maritime history of South Florida through a design that creates a functional yet iconic form during the day, and serves as a canvas for colourful projections at night.

-• An exemplar passenger experience, with clear flows, comfortable areas and carefully detailed interiors
+• An exemplary passenger experience, featuring clear flows, comfortable areas and carefully detailed interiors.

-• Bringing back the romance of the terminals of old by celebrating the ships and providing arriving passengers with an immediate sense of excitement about their upcoming journey
+• Recapturing the romance of historic terminals by celebrating the ships and providing arriving passengers with an immediate sense of excitement for their upcoming journey.

 “Our aim was to create an iconic destination and arrival experience for passengers, which provides a great experience from curbside to ship in an innovative and modern cruise terminal.”